 Prior to any drilling or excavation, a call will be made to the New Mexico 811 "One Call" to verify utility clearance and to notify the operator.
 "One Call" will be notified that the boring locations are staked or flagged and that the entire well pad and areas surrounding the borings should be marked.
-The clearance call must be made at least two working days prior to drilling, and the site work must be completed within five days of the clearance.
+The clearance call must be made at least two working days prior to drilling, and site work must be completed within five days of the clearance.
 In addition, access will be coordinated with the current operator of the Site prior to any drilling activities to allow location of any underground infrastructure and to comply with operator safety guidance.
-HydroVac equipment will be used to clear select monitoring well locations to a depth of 8 to 10 feet bgs.